firefart/rt-docker/Readme.md

 The prebuilt image is available from [https://hub.docker.com/r/firefart/requesttracker](https://hub.docker.com/r/firefart/requesttracker).
 The image is rebuilt on a daily basis.

+The [Request Tracker for Incident Response (RT-IR)](https://bestpractical.com/rtir) Extension is also installed.

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) with the `compose` plugin